Starburst anemone: Territorial defense

 The sunburst anemone aggressively defends its territory from other anemones which are genetically dissimilar.
 When it encounters a different genetic colony, the anemones extend specialized tentacles (called acrorhagi).
 The white tips of acrorhagi have a concentration of stinging cells (nematocytes) and are used solely to deter other colonies from encroaching on their space.
 The nematocysts sting the ectoderm of the invader, causing tissue necrosis and forcing the competitor to move away.
 The similar aggregating anemone also possesses acrorhagi.

+Diet

+As a sessile suspension feeder, the sunburst anemone relies on prey that comes into contact with its stinging tentacles.
+Its diet includes mussels, sea urchins, snails, small fish, and organic flotsam.
+Once captured, prey is directed to the mouth at the center of its oral disc.
+This same opening is also used to excrete waste when food is digested.
+In addition, the sunburst anemone benefits from a symbiotic relationship with photosynthetic algae.